 Engineering; Automotive; STEM (science, technical, engineering or mathematical degree subjects); Business; Electronics; IT; Medical; Manufacturing; Physics – to name but a few.

 Skills you need to join the Defence sector

 Having the right skillset is far more desirable than simply having a degree; there are numerous skills that you will need to have in order to join the Defence sector, but don’t worry if you don’t have them in abundance – you will be trained up pretty swiftly!
 These include:

 While you are unlikely to secure work experience on the front-line or on live missions, there is plenty on offer in the various departments within the Army, Navy, RAF and Police, as well as the various private companies involved in the Defence sector as listed above.

 One of the easiest ways to gain work experience in the Defence sector is to join as a cadet, which literally means trainee.
 Joining as a cadet means you’ll get military training while at school age.
 You can become a Sea Cadet, Army Cadet, Royal Marines Cadet, Air Training or Police Cadet.

 At university, you could look to join the University Officers’ Training Corps (UOTC), which comprises of leadership training units run by the British Army.
-This helps develop leadership skills and allows for members to take part in military life whilst still studying.
+There are also equivalents in both the RAF and – with the UAS (University Air Squadron) and URNU (University Royal Naval Unit) respectively.

 Similarly several organisations offer internships, industry placements and more – you’ll need to visit individual companies’ websites to find specific details of this.